chameleon-system/chameleon-base/UPGRADE-6.3.md

 - RevisionManagementBundle

+This bundle is not supported anymore and needs to be removed from the AppKernel.

 ## Log channels

 - Three newly defined log channels are deprecated and only necessary for backwards compatibility: chameleon_security, chameleon_dbal, chameleon_api